microsoft/FluidFramework/packages/runtime/matrix/README.md

 physical row -> 1 | 8 .
                 2 | C F
 ```
-The next row/column to inserted will be assigned the next available physical address, regardless of
+The next row/column to be inserted is assigned the next available physical address, regardless of
 where the row/col was logically inserted.
 Deleted rows/cols are recycled after clearing the physical store.

 This indirection between logical row/col and storage row/col provides three functions: